-In order to evaluate CoMet, we annotate groups in pedestrian datasets such as MOT, KITTI, ETH, etc. as low-, medium- and high-cohesion groups with the help of multiple human annotators.
-These annotated datasets are used as the ground truth since they reflect how humans perceive the groups in the videos.
-We choose these datasets because they depict groups in real-world scenarios with various lighting conditions, crowd densities and occlusions.
-We use a depth estimation method [39] with RGB images in the datasets to localize different pedestrians in the scene.
-We manually tune the weighing constants in the CoMet formulation (K_p, K_w, K_s, K_i) and set thresholds on the cohesion score to classify groups into the aforementioned categories based on the annotations in one of the datasets.
-These constants need not be tuned for different scenarios.
-We evaluate CoMet's precision and recall in the groups in all other datasets.
-Since there are no prior methods that compute cohesion, our evaluation is only against the human annotations.
+In order to evaluate CoMet, we annotate groups in pedestrian datasets such as MOT, KITTI, ETH etc, as low, medium and high cohesion groups using multiple human annotators.
+These annotated datasets are used as the ground truth.
+We choose these datasets since they depict groups in real-world scenarios with various lighting conditions, crowd density and occlusions.
+We manually tune the weighing constants in the CoMet formulation $(K_p, K_w, K_s, K_i)$ and set thresholds on the cohesion score to classify groups into the aforementioned categories based on the annotations in one of the datasets.